nlandais/Jenkins/README.md

 <img src="https://jenkins.io/sites/default/files/jenkins_logo.png"/>
 This repo contains various means to spin up a Jenkins server either on Docker or on a VM spun up with Vagrant + VirtualBox.
-Once the server is provisioned, use admin for username and password (don't to disbale the initial account and create your own username/passwd to secure the instance)
+Once the server is provisioned, use admin for username and password (immediately disable the initial account and create your own username/passwd to secure the instance)

-As part of the initialization process, a seed job using the JOB-DSL plugin will be created to generate a sample pipeline.
-To protect against execution of malicious scripts, the seed job will fail unless the groovy script run by the job is first approved from the [In-script approval page] (https://jenkins.io/doc/book/managing/script-approval/)
+Note: As part of the initialization process, a seed job using the JOB-DSL plugin will be created to generate a sample pipeline.
+To protect against execution of malicious scripts, the seed job will fail until the groovy script run by the job is first approved from the [In-script approval page] (https://jenkins.io/doc/book/managing/script-approval/)

 # Usage